 2.4.1 Overtime at time and a half or double time is payable on a standard day.
 The following crew members are excluded from overtime: runners, trainees and junior assistants in all departments, all production staff and chaperones.

 2.4.2 Crew members will be paid overtime billed at double time hourly.

 2.4.3 Overtime will be charged for in quarter hour increments i.e. Wrap called after the quarter hour will be rounded up and wrap called up to the quarter hour will be rounded down.

 2.4.4 Should the last day of shoot wrap after 24:00, a penalty of triple time will be incurred for every additional hour (or part thereof) regardless of whether or not an extended day has been called.

-2.4.5 Production will limit the hours worked by Production Assistants to a maximum of 15 hours per day.
+2.4.5 Production (admin) crew will limit the hours worked by Production Assistants to a maximum of 15 hours per day.
 On shoot days pro-rata overtime will be paid for hours in excess of 15, should the Production Assistant agree to work these hours.

 2.5 Standard Day